U.S. Congress urged to consider sanctions on Chinese cyber-spies

 The United States accused five Chinese military officers in May of hacking into American companies to steal trade secrets.

-Prosecutors said the suspects targeted companies including Alcoa Inc, Allegheny Technologies Inc, United States Steel Corp, Toshiba Corp unit Westinghouse Electric Co and the U.S. arm of solar manufacturer SolarWorld AG, some of which had filed unfair trade claims against Chinese rivals.
+Prosecutors said the suspects targeted companies including Alcoa Inc (AA.N), Allegheny Technologies Inc (ATI.N), United States Steel Corp (X.N), Toshiba Corp (6502.T) unit Westinghouse Electric Co and the U.S. arm of solar manufacturer SolarWorld AG (SWVKk.DE), some of which had filed unfair trade claims against Chinese rivals.

 The leaders of the commission said hacking from China was continuing.
 "It remains unabated," commission Chairman William Shea told a news conference previewing the massive report.